-- How you are able to get others to give you work.
 Attorneys need to be able to convince others to give them more work.
 This means you need to ask and find others who have work.
 Many times you may need to ask more than once; however, you should always keep asking.
-Expressing your genuine enthusiasm for a case, or a legal matter, often can get partners with a certain type of work to give it to you.
+Expressing your genuine enthusiasm for a case or a legal matter often can get partners with a certain type of work to give it to you.

 Getting work is no different than campaigning for student council or some other similar exercise.
 You need to get people to like you.
-In order to do this, you need to be seen, be agreeable and find commonality between you and the people you are working with.
+In order to do this, you need to be seen, be agreeable, and find commonality between you and the people you are working with.
 People will generally give work to people who ask for it and make an effort.
-Many partners will only give you work after they have become comfortable with you, and you have earned a reputation for doing good work.
+Many partners will only give you work after they have become comfortable with you and you have earned a reputation for doing good work.
 Being inside a law firm involves marketing yourself to partners.

-- How much clients like you.
 Clients need to see you as a hard-working soldier behind the scenes.
 You want clients to like you, and this is very important to your success.
-If a large client likes an associate a great deal, the client will demand that associate works on all of their matters.
+If a large client likes an associate a great deal, the client will demand to have that associate work on all of his matters.

 Most partners have slogged away and suffered through 10+ years of indignities and other problems before making partner in a law firm.
 They deserve (and want) to feel respected and important.

 If the partner feels good about himself each time he gives you work, he will be more likely to assign extra work to you later on.
-If you are snide, contradict him, or look at him like he is a tired, drab and depressed person, the odds of him giving you additional work will go down dramatically.
+If you are snide, contradict him, or look at him like he is a tired, drab, and depressed person, the odds of him giving you additional work will go down dramatically.

 You should take care of the people you are working for.
 Offer to get them a notebook or pen, carry their bags on trips and get them coffee.
 These are the people supporting you, and you should let them know you appreciate them by giving them the respect their roles entitle them to.
 They will, in turn, give you extra work.

 One of the strangest types of associates out there is the “know-it-all” associate.
 Believe it or not, there are tons of young associates out there who are so terrified of criticism that they respond “I know that!” every time someone makes a suggestion to them.
 I do not understand this attitude, and it does not work well.

 Law firm partners have spent tens of thousands of hours learning the law, and they love lecturing young attorneys about various things.
-You need to learn and incorporate this into your work product.
+You need to learn to incorporate this into your work product.
 To reward you, these same partners will give you additional work and feel rewarded watching you grow in response to their teachings.

 There are good and bad branch offices.
 Developing branch offices, though, can be particularly dangerous.
-The reason for this is due to the fact that the main office of the law firm where decision-makers reside will generally “protect its own” (i.e., the attorneys in the main office) and let go or fire people from the branch office first.
+The reason for this is because the main office of the law firm, where decision-makers reside, will generally “protect its own” (i.e., the attorneys in the main office) and let go or fire people from the branch office first.

 Think about this for a second.
 If you are in a New York law firm, you form relationships with your co-workers by going to lunch, socializing, and working with the same people every day.
 The attorneys in an office 1,000 miles away are not that important to you.
 Leaders in the main office of a law firm are going to be under tremendous pressure to protect their own people and will cut expenses and let people go in branch offices before making cuts at their own location.